NathanWalker/angular-seed-advanced/README.md

 #### Merging latest upstream changes

-1. `npm run merge.preview` - This will fetch `upstream` and show you how the merge would look
+1. `npm run git.merge.preview` - This will fetch `upstream` and show you how the merge would look
-2. `npm run merge` - This will actually do the merge
+2. `npm run git.merge` - This will actually do the merge
 3. Handle any conflicts to get latest upstream into your application.
 4. Continue building your app.